 We have just repaired the water, power, septic, painted the interior.
 Bought a new fridge, microwave, coffee pot, blender, hammock, 6 burner stove, pillows and fans for our guest’s comfort.

 With that said this is a very peaceful, albeit rural part of Mexico and we want to set the right expectations for our potential guests.
-We have several caretakers in the area while you’re visiting but the bullet points below are things to keep in mind so you can make an educated decision.
+We below are things to keep in mind so you can make an educated decision.

 • How does it compare to Cabo or Puerto Vallarta?: It doesn’t.
 This isn’t a resort town, this is real Mexico and your stay here will be very much like living, for a short time, in a community of family who welcome visitors as friends they’ve never met.
 It’s called the garden state because of the green jungle, wildflowers and butterflies that flourish here and, there is some tourism but this is a working fishing and agricultural village.
 You’ll be sharing that uncrowded beach with a family, here and there, who’ve taken the day off to have a family picnic or fresh fish lunch.